cloudflare/ai/demos/remote-mcp-server/README.md

 ![MCP Inspector with after a tool call](img/mcp-inspector-successful-tool-call.png)

-## Connect Claude Desktop to your local server
+## Connect Claude Desktop to your local MCP server

 The MCP inspector is great, but we really want to connect this to Claude!
 Follow [Anthropic's Quickstart](<https://modelcontextprotocol.io/quickstart/user) and within Claude Desktop go to Settings > Developer > Edit Config to find your configuration file.